spookysalsa/medermade.github.io/week-3/4-arrays/README.md

 ## Learning Competencies
-- Create and iterate over arrays
+- Define and iterate over arrays
-- Create a hash
+- Define a hash
-- Apply array methods
+- Apply string, array, hash, and/or enumerable methods

 ## Summary
 So far you've used variables to store information, but what happens if you have a lot of information to store?
 Say you want to have a list of your favorite bands, and you are a bit of a music lover so there are hundreds of them.
 You wouldn't want to have to assign them like so: